abboudibrahim/CVMS_WEB/README.md

 ## Known Limitations
 - Single-file App component increases complexity as features grow.
-- No server-side business logic; Firestore is used but data fetching on app load is limited (most lists are session-only until refresh logic is added).
+- No server-side business logic; data loads from Firestore on startup but there are no real-time listeners or offline persistence yet.
 - Authentication is client-only; passwords are stored in Firestore in plaintext (demo-only).

 ## Project Status
-- Working demo with Firestore-backed writes (and selected reads) and CSV export.
+- Working demo with Firestore-backed reads and writes, startup auto-loading of data, and CSV export.
-- Ready for adding initial data fetching from Firestore, modular refactoring, and secure authentication.
+- First-run seeding: if Firestore collections are empty, the app seeds a default admin user (admin/Admin123), initial restaurants and airlines.
+Subsequent starts load persisted data.

 ## Getting Started